-- [1] To evaluate the efficacy and safety of the product submitted for registration in clinical utility tests.

-To confirm the clinical performance by the test to specify the performance of the product submitted for registration for which clinical utility has been confirmed. - [2] To evaluate the efficacy and safety of the product submitted for registration in clinical performance tests.
+- [1] To confirm the efficacy and safety of the product submitted for registration in clinical utility studies.
+To confirm the clinical performance by the test to specify the performance of the product submitted for registration for which clinical utility has been confirmed. - [2] To confirm the efficacy and safety of the product submitted for registration in clinical performance studies.
 (A test that evaluates clinical utility should be conducted in the test that evaluates clinical performance.)

-In the case of [1], the clinical utility will be evaluated by conducting a hypothesis verification test, etc., and the efficacy and safety of the product submitted for registration will be evaluated based on the results.
+In the case of [1], the clinical utility will be evaluated by conducting a hypothesis verification test, etc., and the efficacy and safety of the product submitted for registration will be confirmed based on the results.
 In this case, the main purpose of evaluation of clinical performance is to obtain information specifying the performance of the product submitted for registration.
 On the other hand, if a clinical performance evaluation test that can explain the clinical utility can be conducted, the evaluation strategy in [2] can be considered.
-For example, if an appropriate performance goal (hereinafter referred to as "PG") which has abundant background information such as literature and guidelines related to the ROLE of the product submitted for registration can be set, the clinical utility and clinical performance may be evaluated in the same test by confirmatory evaluation of the superiority or noninferiority of the clinical performance of the product submitted for registration to the PG (an appropriate method shall be selected according to the position of the application product).
+For example, if an appropriate performance goal (hereinafter referred to as "PG") which has abundant literature and guidelines related to the ROLE of the product submitted for registration can be explained, the clinical utility and clinical performance may be evaluated in the same test by confirmatory evaluation of the superiority or non-inferiority of the clinical performance of the product submitted for registration to the PG (an appropriate method shall be selected according to the position of the application product).
 In this case, the validity of PG is an important issue.
 In particular, it is often possible that there are no published reports, guidelines, etc. completely matched to the ROLE of the product submitted for registration, and therefore it is requested to carefully examine whether an appropriate evaluation system can be designed according to the policy in [2].

 The secondary purpose of evaluating the clinical performance is to evaluate the detection performance of the product submitted for registration in rare cases and take measures such as provision of information as necessary.
-In the tests to evaluate clinical utility, test systems simulating actual clinical practice will be emphasized by participation of readers, etc. Therefore, it is expected that the dataset used for interpretation will also be examined in consideration of the influence on the test results if the patient balance is significantly different from that in actual clinical practice.
+In studies to evaluate clinical utility, it is expected that the data sets are examined and studies are conducted in consideration of the influence on the results due to differences in the patient balance simulating actual clinical practice in addition to a certain variation of patients by the participation of readers, etc..
 On the other hand, when evaluating the performance of the product submitted for registration alone among tests to evaluate the clinical performance, even if there is a gap with actual clinical cases, if the design of the product submitted for registration does not take this into account, there are not any concerns about the patient balance.
 Rather, it is important to review the data on various variations and to collect information to call attention so that the product will be used more appropriately.

-3.3.
-Other functions
+3.4 Other functions